 I received my B.S. in Biochemistry from the University of New Mexico in 2020, where I completed a senior thesis on the effects of intermittent fasting on adipose tissue remodeling and fat loss.
 I also earned a minor in Chinese and learned how to culture cells in Mandarin.

-Michael Orman is a Co-CTO in the Academia Industry Alliance.
+Michael Orman (he/him) is CTO of the Academia Industry Alliance.
 Michael is a third-year doctoral candidate in the Pharmacology program at the University of Colorado Anschutz Medical Campus.
-He is working in the Costello lab, where he is interested in understanding how an aggressive subtype of prostate cancer (PCa) transitions into metastatic disease.
-To investigate this question, Michael utilizes a combination of bioinformatics tools and wet lab techniques to probe molecular factors that may contribute to PCa metastasis.
-Ultimately, the goal of his work is to discover clinically-relevant regulators of PCa metastasis.
-In his spare time Michael enjoys spending time outdoors, cooking, and spending time with his friends and family.
+He is working in the Costello lab, where he is interested in understanding how an aggressive subtype of prostate cancer (PCa) progresses to metastatic disease.
+To investigate this question, Michael utilizes a combination of bioinformatics tools and wet lab techniques to probe molecular factors that may contribute to PCa progression.
+Ultimately, the goal of his work is to discover clinically-relevant regulators of PCa aggressiveness.
+In his spare time, Michael enjoys being outdoors, cooking, and spending time with his friends and family.

 Bruce Mandt, Ph.D. (he/him) is an Assistant Dean in the Graduate School and Director of the Postdoctoral Office and the Career Development Office at the University of Colorado Denver|Anschutz Medical Campus (CU Denver/Anschutz).
 Bruce’s primary function is to ensure that CU Denver/Anschutz provides a supportive and effective training environment where graduate students and postdoctoral fellows can acquire the professional skills and experiences requisite for successful career transitions.
 Bruce believes that participation with trainee organizations, like AIA, is critical for trainees to test drive different career interests, gain valuable career skills and experiences, and expand their professional networks.